NEW. This profile, often called a reverse Waterfall, is a traditional design with a twist. Shown in Torquay™.

 For a natural, rustic appearance, choose this hand-finished profile often named Chiseled, Broken Edge or Rock Face.
 Shown in Buckingham™.

 Fading back at the bottom edge, this profile is sometimes named a Reverse Bevel or Plater.
-Shown in Torquay™.
+Shown in Castlemartin™.

 This profile, often called Waterfall, is one of our most ornate.
 Shown in Bradshaw™.